netham45/screamrouter/README.md

 ### What is ScreamRouter

-ScreamRouter is a versatile audio routing and management system with a Python frontend/configuration layer and a C++ backend, designed for network audio streaming.
+ScreamRouter is a versatile audio routing and management system with a Python frontend/configuration layer and C++ backend, designed for network audio streaming.
 It supports Scream and RTP audio sources, along with Scream receivers and web-based MP3 streamers.

 ### Key Features of ScreamRouter